Tree Removal Prices

 Regional Differences

 Sydney is 15% above national average due to strict council tree preservation orders requiring arborist reports.
 Melbourne is 10% above.
 Regional areas can be cheaper for general work but more expensive for large removals due to equipment transport.
-Insurance costs for arborists have risen 12% over two years, flowing into prices.
+Perth prices have risen fastest (+22% over two years) driven by construction boom and workforce shortages.

 Common Tree Jobs and Typical Pricing